TIBCOSoftware/js-workshops/Readme.md

 * You can view the [live hosted demo here.]

+* Follow along with our v7 embedding [video tutorial series here.]

 Getting started
 ---------------

- > Follow these steps to load the application files
+ > Follow these steps to load the application demo locally on your system

  - Install Jaspersoft locally onto your system.